Adding Let’s Encrypt to your WordPress site follows the same process as adding Let’s Encrypt to your non-WordPress domains.

 To update your site address, you need to change the WordPress Address URL and Site Address URL in your WordPress editor.
 To make the change, follow these steps:

-- Log into your WordPress account
+- Log into your WordPress admin interface

 After you have taken these steps, your site will begin to use SSL, thus making the connection between your site and its visitors more secure.